IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 4. From this outline, you will then craft a 5 page paper (12 pt font, 1.5 spaces, 1 inch margins all around).

-##### This paper is due October 8th.

-##### Deliverables also due in a separate document on October 8th: annotated bibliography with minimum 10 sources, moodboards, mind maps, word lists, images, text, mapping organization documentation, outline
+#### Deliverables: 5-8 page paper, annotated bibliography with minimum 10 sources, moodboards, mind maps, word lists, images, text, mapping organization documentation, outline

 #### Part 2